Grants Specialist Salary

 - Maintains contact with key funders to resolve issues and supply progress reports.

 - Confers with grant writers and assistants regarding compliance issues.

 Popular Skills for Grants Specialist

-Survey results show that Grants Specialists use a fair number of skills.
-Most notably, skills in Grant Writing, Grant Submission, Proposal Writing, and Budget Management are correlated to pay that is above average, with boosts between 3 percent and 8 percent.
+Survey results suggest that Grants Specialists put a wide range of professional skills to use.
+Most notably, skills in Grant Submission, Grant Writing, Proposal Writing, and Budget Management are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
 Skills that are correlated to lower pay, on the other hand, include Research Analysis and Budgeting.
-It is often found that people who know Grant Management are also skilled in Budget Management.
+Most people skilled in Grant Management are similarly competent in Budget Management.

 Pay by Experience Level for Grants Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.